kelbyludwig/kel.bz/content/post/lll.md

 [Gram-Schmidt](https://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process)
 orthogonalization process.
-At a high-level, Gram-Schmidt (GS) takes in an input basis for a vector space and returns an orthogonalized (i.e. all vectors in the basis are orthogonal to one-another) basis that spans the same space.
+At a high-level, Gram-Schmidt (GS) takes in an input basis for a vector space and returns an orthogonalized (i.e. all vectors in the basis are orthogonal to one another) basis that spans the same space.
 It does this by leveraging vector projections to "decompose" each vector into related components and removing redundant components from all vectors.
 If GS doesn't make too much sense to you, I suggest checking it out before going too